fack2/master-reference/coursebook/week-8/research-afternoon.md

 ## Serverside rendering
 - What is server-side rendering?
+- What is client-side rendering?
 - What are the pros and cons of serverside rendering vs clientside
-- What are the specific benefits of using express?